 What is Target’s brand mark?

-Target’s brand mark is its red and white bullseye logo.
+Target’s brand mark is its red-and-white bullseye logo.
 This logo is a powerful marketing and advertising symbol, instantly recognizable from a distance.
-When people see the red and white bullseye, they immediately think of Target.
+When people see the red-and-white bullseye, they immediately think of Target.
 This strong brand recognition comes from Target’s marketing across various channels.

 The brand uses the bullseye logo, store signage, and packaging in its advertising campaigns.
 The logo’s presence in marketing materials helps create a cohesive and recognizable brand image.